Linear adjoint restriction estimates for paraboloid: Preliminaries

 Clearly, $E_\nu(r)=0$ when $\nu\in\Z^+$.
 An easy computation shows that

-There is a number of literatures for the asymptotical behavior of Bessel function, we refer the readers to \cite{Stein1,Stempak, Watson}.
-We reprove some properties of Bessel function for convenience. \begin{lemma}[Asymptotic of the Bessel functions] Let $\nu\gg1$ and let $J_\nu(r)$ be the Bessel function of order $\nu$ defined as above.
+There is a number of references for the asymptotic behavior of a Bessel function, see e.g. \cite{Stein1,Stempak, Watson, CL}.
+We recall some properties of a Bessel function for a convenience. \begin{lemma}[Asymptotics of Bessel functions] Let $\nu\gg1$ and let $J_\nu(r)$ be the Bessel function of order $\nu$ defined as above.
 Then there exists a large constant $C$ and small constant $c$ independent of $\nu$ and $r$ such that:

 \begin{itemize} \item When $r\leq \frac \nu2$, we have

 \item When $\frac \nu 2\leq r\leq 2\nu$, we have

 \item When $r\geq 2\nu$, we have